almachelouche/middleman/content/email/IN/enews/003/prospects.md

 color='white_pb'

 title = ''''''
-  copy = '''Welcome to the Insider from Ford.
-In this newsletter, see the latest promotions and tips tailored just for you.
-It will inspire you to Go Further.<br /><br /><span style="color:#000001; font-size: 24px; font-family: 'Arial','Helvetica','Sans-Serif'; line-height: 30px; font-weight: normal; font-style: regular;">Ode to the Road</span><br /><br />For over a century, Ford vehicles have had no love greater than the road itself.
+  copy = '''In this latest edition of the Insider, we’ll take you through some of the latest happening, events and promotions at Ford.<br /><br /><span style="color:#000001; font-size: 24px; font-family: 'Arial','Helvetica','Sans-Serif'; line-height: 30px; font-weight: normal; font-style: regular;">Ode to the Road</span><br /><br />For over a century, Ford vehicles have had no love greater than the road itself.
 So it's only fitting that Ford celebrate with an "Ode to the Road".
 Check it out! ''' cta1_text = '''WATCH NOW''' cta1_url = '''https://www.youtube.com/watch?v=uDMtpsWlcH4''' cta1_link_name = '''ode_to_the_road'''